cheollie/pengage/README.md

 ## features

 **main features:**
-- easy keeep track and know what is upcoming events (ill try to make it filterable with tags, but tags is a selling point because ani doesnt have that)
+- easy keeep track and know what is upcoming events
 - points/leaderboard system
 - cool attendance system for our events
 - inceentivized with prizes and rewards